pallavi234/machine_learning_assignment_4/README.md

         - Calculate the silhouette score for the above clustering

     3. Try feature scaling and then apply K-Means on the scaled features.
 Did that improve the Silhouette score?
-        - If Yes, can you justify why
+        - If Yes, can you justify why?